sparker888/wri-case-study/src/app/page.md

 ### Project Build

 The WRI 2024 website build was accomplished in several phases where, in general, I would develop a template page, share a draft of the page for comments and changes, then fine tune and polish it for production.
-This was repeated over and over again for each page, section and sometimes even particular UI elements.
+This process was repeated over and over again for each page, section and sometimes even particular UI elements.
 This culminates in a round of testing them launch!

 ![WRI 2024 WRI Chicago Skyline Hero Banner](/images/wri-chicago-header.jpg)